 To give as many organisations as fair a chance as possible, organisations can only submit one proposal within any funding opportunity (though they can be named as partners on any number of applications).
 Please be aware we will never read more than one concept note per organisation.

 You can apply to multiple funding opportunities at the same time.

 Comic Relief will not typically grant additional funding to organisations which have been in continuous funding for ten years or more.

 We welcome applications working in partnership.
 Partner organisations can be outside of our size criteria and outside the countries we fund in.
+However, the lead applicant’s income must meet our income criteria.
+The income of several smaller organisations cannot be combined to meet the minimum income criteria.
 Please note that the guidance around the proportion of an organisation’s income applies to partners as well as lead applicants.

 We prioritise those who are seeking long term funding to deliver and scale their solutions.
 We fund small or start up organisations through local partners.
 We directly fund medium sized organisations (£250,000 - £10m annual turnover in the UK and £75,000 - £10m outside of the UK) for whom we believe our funding can make the biggest difference.

 Our partners should demonstrate a commitment to putting the people they seek to serve at the heart of their decision making.
 This means that we work with organisations who can evidence input from, and accountability to those they work on behalf of.